frncscp/circumference-kit/README.md

 # circumference-kit
 It can:

-- Get radius and center from other variables.
+- Get the radius and center from other variables.

 - Plot a circumference with:

-    -Radius's endpoints.
+    -Radius' endpoints.

     -Center and radius.

-- Plots two circumference (with no radius or title) to visually see if they intersect.
+- Plots two circumference (with no radius or title) to visually observe if they intersect.

 - Converts a general equation to a circumference equation (if possible) and plots it